-The Biology of Dementia and Sleep
+The Biology of Sleep and Dementia

-We all know how easy it is to feel sad or grouchy from lack of sleep and this can be amplified in individuals who are suffering cognitive deficits.
+We all know how easy it is to feel sad or grouchy from lack of sleep. and this can be amplified in individuals who are suffering cognitive deficits.

 As well, a lack of sleep also affects caregivers.
-Who doesn’t know a caregiver who has really struggled because their loved one is up all night?
+Who doesn’t know a caregiver who has struggled because their loved one is up all night?

 Do You Have Good Sleep Hygiene?